junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 The young man gives a quick glance at the table behind him, frowning deep.
 Dean realizes he forgets there's another one lying on there, but it shouldn't be a problem, he can just dump it to the ground.
 He hopes the cuffs and belts could still be reused.

 The man regards him up and down, his frowns deepening, and his voice getting lower.
 "Dean, you're not in a hospital, this is Hell.
 You're in Hell.
 It must be demon's tricks.
 We're here to save you.
-I'm Castiel.
-I'm an Angel of the Lord.
-We have order to bring you out of Hell, but you have to be willing to leave with us -- with me.
+I am Castiel, Angel of the Lord.
+We have orders to bring you out of Hell, but you have to be willing to leave with us -- with me.
 Please, come with me.
 We don't have much time."

 Dean isn't affected, continues taking a small step toward the young man who calls himself Castiel.
 Dean eyes the distance between the man and the door, calculating if he should block the door first or aim to restrain the man's hands first.
 The man looks a few inches shorter than him, and not very strong, and probably already exhausted from whatever they were doing before in the corridor, judging by his heavy panting and the rising and falling of his chest.
 He knows he can win the fight easily.

 Dean simply smiles at him, telling Castiel, "That's a very nice story you come up with to tell yourself.
 Certainly better than a patient who needs a surgery to get rid of all the rotten part in your head.
 But guess what, I'm professional, I'm the best brain surgeon you can get in here.
-Usually I take appointment, but see, today's your lucky day, I happen to have a vacancy in the schedule before my master comes back.
+Usually I take appointment, but you see, today's your lucky day, I happen to have a vacancy in the schedule before my master comes back.
 I'll work on you first, what do you say?"

-Castiel shakes his sleeves, and a silver blade appears in his palm.
-But he looks hesitant to raise it.
-"Please, Dean," he's still speaking in that low, urgent, almost pleading tone.
+Castiel shakes his sleeves, and a silver blade appears in his right hand.
+But he appears hesitant to raise it.
+"Please, Dean," he's still speaking in that low, urgent, bordering pleading tone.
 "I don't want to hurt you.
 My order is to save you."

 Dean meets his blue eyes, curving his lips.
 "That wouldn't be a concern," he says brightly.
 "The funny thing is, my order is to fix you.
 I think you just want to talk your way out of the surgery, and I can't allow that."

-Dean marches to the man who called himself an angel -- *Who would call themselves angels?* Dean laughs in his mind while his knife striking Castiel in the arms.
+Dean marches to the man who called himself an angel -- *Who would call themselves angels?* Dean laughs in his mind while his knife striking toward Castiel's arm.
 Castiel raises his blade for defense.
 The two blades crash into each other, bursting into sparks.
 The vibration makes the man stumbles back a step, Dean closes the distance in the blink of an eye.

-Castiel raises his palms before him, in a way like in those superhero movies that they try to fire some palm cannon.
-Dean eyes him with some amusement -- this man really takes that angel theory seriously, which only proves him more sick than he thought and definitely in need of the surgery.
+Castiel raises his left palm before him, in a way like in those cheesy superhero movies that they try to fire some palm cannon.
+Dean eyes him with some amusement -- this man really takes that angel theory seriously, which only proves him sicker and crazier than he initially thought; he's definitely in need of a surgery, a most delicate one probably.

-Dean grabs his wrists easily and forces him to drop the blade.
-Castiel yells when Dean twists his wrists outward, dragging him toward the operation table.
+Dean grabs both his wrist easily, knocks his blade off his hand, before anything can happen in that raised palm -- which is of course nothing even if he indulges his fantasy story.
+Castiel yells and struggles more fiercely when Dean twists his arms outward, dragging him toward the operation table.
 "Open your eyes, see it, see this is Hell!
 You need to leave this place.
 You don't belong here!"

 Dean huffs a laugh, telling him, "This is exactly where I belong."
 He doesn't understand how this man can still insist on his story but he doesn't have time to argue right now.
 The man doesn't weigh much, but he's struggling violently.
-Dean doesn't want to have to knock him out -- he'll have to wait for hours for him to come to before starting the operation, he doesn't want to wait.
+Dean doesn't want to have to knock him out -- he'll have to wait for hours for him to wake up and regain the sensation again before starting the operation; he doesn't want to wait.

-Dean cuts his hands instead, slicing a shadow line through the palms and all the way to the upper arms, watching small drops of blood forming and seeping from the cut.
-He rests the surgery blade on the wrist where the man's pulse is beating fast underneath the skin like a panicking rabbit, threatening to cut through it.
+Dean cuts his hands instead, slicing a line through the palms that are grasped by his own hands.
+The cut is shallow -- relatively speaking, especially compared to the cuts on the skull that will soon happen.
+Dean watches small drops of blood forming and seeping from the cut with fascination; the smell of his blood is a hundred times sweeter than any other patient he has done before.
+And it looks like there is something mixed in the blood, thin and bright, not even red, but it's so faint and thin that he can't see clearly.
+He's more convinced that the man has more reason to go through the surgery -- even his blood is distained, he has to fix him.

+The man's hands curl into fists on reflex and twitch in pain.
+But the struggle doesn't stop.

 "Please, Dean, I don't want to hurt you.
-I just want to save you."
+I just want to save you.
+You have to trust me!"
 The man is still repeating.

 "Quiet!"
-Dean snaps, "Or I might cut off your hands and feet!"
+Dean snaps, resting the surgery blade on the wrists where the man's pulse is beating fast underneath the skin like a panicking sparrow, threatening to cut through it.
+"Or I'll cut off your hands and feet first before the real surgery!"

 That successfully makes the man shut up for about two seconds.

-He hears Castiel sigh, and then murmur quietly.
-"I'm sorry we didn't come earlier; I'm sorry you're already a demon now."
+He hears Castiel sigh and then murmur quietly, "I'm sorry we didn't come earlier; I'm sorry you're already a demon now."

 This pisses Dean off -- he doesn't need a random dude pop up and sound as if he's better than him, as if he's something bad and corrupted.
 Dean accelerates his works, holding Castiel's wrists in one hand, opening the cuffs and belts on the operation table with the other.
 He has to use his teeth to help at one point, but the knots and locks finally give way.
 He shoves that previous patient off to the ground, not bothering to check if that body is still breathing or not -- it's never their concern.

 It takes him even longer than shutting him up to lock Castiel in place on the operation table.
-But this is not the first violent patient who struggles so much that the whole table moves or tries to fight back or even escape.
+But this is not the first violent patient who struggles so much that the whole table moves, or tries to fight back or even escape.
 Dean is strong enough to handle all of them.
 He forces the man down the desk, tightening the belts around his middle, strapping him in place.
 All his feet and hands are cuffed, and there's an extra belt around the neck that he tightens it so much that it straddles the man's throat, not leaving an inch to move.

 Castiel lies there, can do nothing but blink and pant.
-But he still keeps his eyes follow Dean.
+But he still keeps his eyes following Dean.
 "Deep down, you know I'm right.
 You didn't forget everything before Hell.
 Remember Earth, Dean, remember life.
+You can still be saved.
 You're a hunter, not a doctor."

 Fury bubbles up.
-Dean barks at him.
-"Yes, I am!
+Dean barks at him, "Yes, I am!
 You know nothing about me.
 I'm a doctor all my life!
 And I'm damn good at it!
 I'm gonna show you just in a second and you'll know this is the reality!
 The hospital, the knife, the surgery, this is *my life*, not your angel-demon Heaven-Hell crap!"

 He picks the longest, sharpest blade and cuts through the man's head.
-Blood and a mysterious white-blue light flow out of the wound in a way he never sees before.
+Blood and a mysterious blue-white light flow out of the wound in a way he's never seen before.
 And that thread of light burns his finger if he touches it.
 Dean frowns at the man, confused, but he refuses to stop.
 At the end of the day, the man is still just his patient, and the body is all just biology.
-His fingers already have the muscle memory to go through all the cutting and motions while his mind wanders around to think about what that light can possibly be, and that Castiel looks truly different from any patient he's worked on.
-His head starts getting excited about the idea that this man might be a whole new different experiment subject for him.
+His fingers already have the muscle memory to go through all the cutting and motions while his mind wanders around to think about what that light can possibly be, and that Castiel looks truly different from any patient he's worked on before.
+His head starts getting excited about the idea that this man might be a whole new experiment subject for him.

 Castiel starts screaming.
-The sound is sharper and higher-pitched than any of the hundreds that he's done before.
-The voice reaches Dean like a real physical blade, cutting through his skin and reaching somewhere deep down in him, but he can't quite figure out.
-Dean ignores it.
+The sound is sharper and higher-pitched than any of the hundreds and thousands that he's done before.
+The voice reaches Dean like a real physical blade, cutting through his skin and reaching somewhere deep down in him, stirring his brain uncomfortably, making him feel nauseous and dizzy.
+A thought bubbles up, telling him that he's doing something wrong, that he shouldn't be hearing a pained sound like this, that he shouldn't *cause* a sound like this, that this is a creature that he shouldn't harm.
+But it doesn't make any sense.
+He's always been a fan of all different kinds of cries and yelling, especially when they scream their brain out, that's the most beautiful music his ears have ever heard -- his master would agree, too.
+So Dean ignores that sense of uneasiness in his gut, leaning in to hear the pain in the sound.

-The pain is so vivid and sharp within that sound, and so Dean laughs.
+The pain is desperate, sharp, vivid, and so Dean laughs.
 He feels his mouth open and laughter comes out of him, getting louder and huskier, as if trying to cover the sound of scream.
-He thinks that bubbling feeling inside his chest must be an ecstasy that is so much stronger than joy that he's feeling unfamiliar with.
+He thinks that bubbling feeling inside his chest must be an ecstasy that is so much stronger than average joy that it's making him feel unfamiliar with.
 He thinks he feels happy for operating the most successfully in his whole career because he's causing this patient the most pain -- his master would be proud if he's here.

 Dean tries not to ruin his joy so he cuts carefully.
 Once the skull is opened, he switches to the precision blade, cutting through the brain tissues like Alastair showed him before, reaching deep and precisely to cut out the part that should remove the memories but keep the feelings and sensations intact.
-He remembers his master mentioned, if he's doing it right, the patient can even walk and talk once he's done.
-He wonders if this can be his first successful patient.
+He remembers his master mentioned, if he's doing it right, the patient can even maintain the abilities to walk and talk once he's done.
+He wonders if this can be his first successful lobotomy patient.

 Castiel never stops screaming, not even after Dean thinks he's done with the job.
 He even bothers himself to sew the skull and skin back -- he's just curious to see how this subject would perform.
-His hands are completely soaked with the man's blood when he's done.
+His hands are completely soaked with the man's blood when he's done, stinging where the thin blue-white light flowing to.

-Castiel is still conscious and breathing, yelling something unrecognizable.
+Castiel is still conscious and breathing, yelling something unrecognizable, syllables that don't belong to any language he knew -- or maybe it's just a babbling like infants before they can speak.

 Dean wipes his blades and hands, regarding him with a slight amusement and a huge achievement.
+The patient is still alive and capable of feeling pain without most of his brain.
 He can't believe he did it.

 "How you feel?"
 Dean asks him, using the already bloodied dirty rug to wipe the blood off his face, just to see how his own work come out to be.